This posts addresses basic on-site Search Engine Optimisation for WordPress based websites.

 Once you’ve set up GSC and verified your site, and assuming you’ve already set up your sitemap (that I referred to earlier), then you need to enter your sitemap URL and submit it.
 You do this on the ‘Sitemaps’ screen, and it will prompt the Google bot to visit your site earlier than it might otherwise do for a new site.

-I check all my sites and my clients’ sites on Google Webmaster Tools each day for any problems – it’s a fantastic resource.
+I check all my sites and my clients’ sites on Google Search Console each day for any problems – it’s a fantastic resource.

 Make correct use of your H tags